 - Nausea or vomiting

-- A sensation of spinning while standing still— vertigo
+- A feeling of spinning while standing still

-Lab tests may need to be done to confirm shingles or find other causes.
+Lab tests may need to be done to confirm a diagnosis that is not certain.

-- Antiviral medicine—may shorten the length of time of the infection if taken early
+- Antiviral medicine to shorten the length of time of the infection if taken early

 - Pain medicine